pelithne/AKS_secure_baseline_the_hard_way/README.md

 ````

 ### Create Network Security Groups (NSG) and Virtual Network (VNET) for the Hub.
-In this step, we will begin by establishing a Network Security Group (NSG) that will subsequently be associated with their respective subnet.
-It is crucial to note that there are specific prerequisites concerning security rules for certain subnets that must be met  before a service can be deployed, Azure Bastion is one of them.
+In this step, we will begin by establishing Network Security Groups (NSGs) that will subsequently be associated with their respective subnet.
+It is crucial to note that there are specific prerequisites concerning security rules for certain subnets that must be met  before a service can be deployed.
+Azure Bastion is one of them.

 For Azure Bastion, we are establishing security rules to permit both the control and data plane access to the AzureBastion.
 For a more detailed understanding of these rules, please refer to the following resource: [More Information](https://learn.microsoft.com/en-us/azure/bastion/bastion-nsg).